Pitt's Healthcare Advisory Group has for University-related travel, personal travel and commuting.

 All units and academic departments wishing to sponsor an academic visitor should follow these and other COVID-19 Standards and Guidelines and work with the Office of International Services (OIS) for the appropriate visa paperwork.

-In addition to Pitt policies, there are several federal travel bans that currently affect certain visa holders:
+In addition to Pitt policies, there are several federal guidelines that currently affect certain international travelers arriving in the United States:

 Given the uncertainty of the situation, students, faculty, or staff who are unsure of their status should not hesitate to contact Pitt's OIS.
 As always, OIS will be working to support our international community members, promote educational and research excellence, and continuously advocate for a humane and fair immigration system in the United States.